ecolazy/ecolazy.github.io/blog/2017-03-05-water-and-stone.md

 ---
 slug: designing-a-living-building:-an-organism-with-a-symbiotic-relationship-with-its-occupants
-title: Designing a Living Building - An Organism with a Symbiotic Relationship with Its Occupants
+title: Creating a Living Building: Fostering a Symbiotic Bond with Its Inhabitants
 authors: ecolazy
 tags: [hola, docusaurus]
 ---

+#

-# Designing a Living Building: An Organism with a Symbiotic Relationship with Its Occupants
+# Creating a Living Building: Fostering a Symbiotic Bond with Its Inhabitants

-When designing a building, it is important to consider the building as an organism that has a symbiotic relationship with its occupants.
-This means that the building should be organized like a system of interdependent organisms, with each organism fulfilling a specific function within the larger structure.
-By treating the building as an organism, we can create a dynamic and self-sustaining ecosystem that supports the health and well-being of its occupants.
+When envisioning a building's design, it is paramount to view it as a living organism, nurturing a symbiotic relationship with its occupants.
+This entails organizing the building like a system of interdependent entities, each serving a distinct purpose within the broader structure.
+Embracing the building as an organism allows us to craft a dynamic and self-sustaining ecosystem that enhances the health and well-being of its inhabitants.

-There are many different types of organisms that can be incorporated into the design of a building.
-Some examples might include microalgae, which can be used for wastewater treatment and oxygen production; vermiculture, which can be used for composting and soil improvement; fish, which can be used for food production and waste management; guinea pigs, which can be used for research and education; leafy green plants, which can be used for air purification and aesthetics; and bacteria, which can be used for biological processes such as fermentation and nutrient cycling.
+Incorporating various organisms into the building's design opens a world of possibilities.
+Microalgae, for instance, can contribute to wastewater treatment and oxygen production.
+Vermiculture supports composting and soil enrichment, while fish offer potential for food production and waste management.
+Guinea pigs can serve as educational research companions, leafy green plants aid in air purification and aesthetics, and bacteria facilitate essential biological processes like fermentation and nutrient cycling.

-The building itself should function like a shell or frame that provides a home for these organisms.
-By using environment-specific creatures, it is possible to keep different systems separate, creating an urban jungle inside the building.
-This approach allows for the creation of a diverse and self-sustaining ecosystem within the building, providing numerous benefits to the occupants such as improved air quality, food production, and waste management.
-By considering the building as an organism with a symbiotic relationship with its occupants, we can design buildings that are more dynamic, self-sustaining, and supportive of human health and well-being.
+The building itself acts as a nurturing shell or frame, providing a habitat for these organisms.
+By employing creatures that are well-suited to their specific environment, distinct systems can be kept separate, effectively establishing an urban jungle within the building's confines.
+This approach fosters a diverse and self-sustaining ecosystem within the building, offering a multitude of benefits to its occupants, including enhanced air quality, food production, and waste management.
+By embracing the building as a living organism with a harmonious bond to its inhabitants, we can create structures that are dynamic, self-sustaining, and profoundly supportive of human health and well-being.